Product Development • Handed off 2025

 Establishing a scalable and reliable infrastructure foundation.

 By defining a containerized architecture with clear service boundaries and centralized traffic management, the platform establishes a reliable and reproducible deployment foundation.
+The system runs 3 services in production and has delivered over one year of continuous operation with zero environment inconsistency issues since deployment.
+It was designed and shipped as a final academic project with real production requirements.
 This eliminates environment inconsistencies and reduces operational friction, enabling services to behave predictably across development and production environments.

 From a product perspective, the system introduces a modular structure that supports independent service lifecycle management and future expansion.
 New services can be integrated without disrupting existing functionality, improving system resilience and enabling faster iteration.
 This demonstrates how infrastructure design directly impacts product reliability, operational efficiency, and the ability to scale systems sustainably over time.